Nana-Owusu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 7 diplays text in the file \*\\'"Best School"\'\\*$\?\*\*\*\*\* Task 8 displays the result of the command ls -l
 Task 9 displays the last line of the file iacta
+Task 10 deletes all regular files except directories in  .js